vladyslavkuliani/angular_hangman_lab/README.md

     correct positions.
 E.g. if you guessed 'b' and 'r' for 'rabbit', it shows: 'r_bb__'

-It should look like something like this once you've got it.
+It should look something like this once you've got it:
 ![after step 2](assets/after_step2.png)

 ### Step 3: user input